fay59/fcd/README.md

 **fcd** is a LLVM-based native program optimizing decompiler.
-Most of the code is licensed under the GNU GPLv3 license, though some parts, like the executable parsing code, is licensed under a less restrictive scheme.
+Most of the code is licensed under the GNU GPLv3 license, though some parts, like the executable parsing code, are licensed under a less restrictive scheme.

 It implements [pattern-independent structuring][1] to provide a goto-free output (when decompilation succeeds).